avian2/jsonmerge/README.rst

 append
   Append arrays.
 Works only with arrays.

-  You can specify an optional *sortBy* parameter to indicate the key that should be used to alphabetically sort a complex structure.
+  You can specify a *sortByRef* merge option to indicate the key that will be used to sort the items in the array.
+This option can be an arbitrary *JSON pointer*.
+When resolving the pointer the root is placed at the root of the array item.

 arrayMergeById
   Merge arrays, identifying items to be merged by an ID field.
 Resulting